material-components/material-components-ios/contributing/alpha_components.md

 Alpha components are not subject to our deprecation policy and we will not provide behavioral flags for gradual migration of runtime behaviors.

+Changes to Alpha components will have **no** effect on our release version numbers.

 Once a component is ready for general production use, we will graduate the component to the `MaterialComponents.podspec`.
 At this point the component will be subject to all of the processes and expectations that any other production component.